emqx/emqx/README.md

 *EMQ* is fully open source and licensed under the Apache Version 2.0. *EMQ* implements both MQTT V3.1 and V3.1.1 protocol specifications, and supports MQTT-SN, CoAP, WebSocket, STOMP and SockJS at the same time.

-The *EMQ* project provides a scalable, reliable, enterprise-grade MQTT message Hub for IoT, M2M, Smart Hardware and Mobile Messaging Applications.
+*EMQ* provides a scalable, reliable, enterprise-grade MQTT message Hub for IoT, M2M, Smart Hardware and Mobile Messaging Applications.

-The 1.0 release of the *EMQ* broker is scaling to 1.3 million concurrent MQTT connections on a 12 Core, 32G CentOS server.
+The 1.0 release of the EMQ broker has scaled to 1.3 million concurrent MQTT connections on a 12 Core, 32G CentOS server.

-The Company behind the open source *EMQ* broker: [emqtt.io](http://emqtt.io).
+Please visit [emqtt.io](http://emqtt.io) for more service.
 Follow us on Twitter: [@emqtt](https://twitter.com/emqtt)

 ## Features